bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 }
 \]

-Each represents a deeper target of modification.
+Each level represents feedback reaching a deeper causal layer.

 ---